Do I have to be a Dance major to take class?

 Do I have to audition to get into the Dance program?

 We require an AUDITION for the Performance/Choreography track AND the Teacher Certification track.
-Those interested in Dance Studies DO NOT have to audition.
+Those interested in the BA Dance track DO NOT have to audition.

 There will be an audition held in both the Fall and Spring semesters, and you must complete your audition by the end of your first year.

 *To see the audition dates and deadlines to submit materials click here.

 -letter of intent/goals